Latent Concept-based Explanation of NLP Models: Introduction

 \citet{dalvi2022discovering} showed that the latent space of DNNs represents the multifaceted aspects of words learned during training.
 The clustering of training data contextualized representations provides access to these multifaceted concepts, hereafter referred to as \emph{latent concepts}.
 Given an input word in context at test time, we hypothesize that the alignment of its contextualized representation to a latent concept represents the facet of the word being used by the model for that particular input.
 We further hypothesize that this latent concept serves as a correct and enriched explanation of the input word.
 To this end, we propose the LAtent COncept ATtribution (\LACOAT{}) method that generates an explanation of a model's prediction using the latent concepts. \LACOAT{} discovers latent concepts of every layer of the model by clustering contextualized representations of words in the training corpus.
 Given a test instance, it identifies the most salient input representations of every layer with respect to the prediction and dynamically maps them to the latent concepts of the training data.
 The shortlisted latent concepts serve as an explanation of the prediction.
 Lastly, \LACOAT{} integrates a plausibility module that generates a human-friendly explanation of the latent concept-based explanation.

 \LACOAT{} is a local explanation method that provides an explanation of a single test instance.
 The reliance on the training data latent space makes the explanation reliable and further reflects on the quality of learning of the model and the training data.
-We perform qualitative and quantitative evaluation of \LACOAT{} using the part-of-speech (POS) tagging and sentiment classification tasks across three pre-trained models. \LACOAT{} generates an enriched explanation that is useful in understanding the model's reasoning for a prediction.
-It also helps in understanding how the model has structured the knowledge of a task.
-We also conduct human evaluation to measure the utility of \LACOAT{} with a human-in-the-loop.
+We perform qualitative and quantitative evaluation of \LACOAT{} using four classification tasks across four pre-trained models. \LACOAT{} generates an enriched explanation that is useful in understanding the model's reasoning for a prediction.
+We also conduct a human evaluation to measure the utility of \LACOAT{} with a human-in-the-loop.
+Moreover, we measure the faithfulness of the most salient latent concept to the prediction using representation manipulation and show that it alters the prediction up to 46\% of the time.